microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 2. Windows Performance Analyzer (from Visual Studio)
  * Launch Windows Performance Analyzer and open the winmllog.etl.

+## Dynamic DLL Loading

+If you want to run WinMLRunner with another version of WinML (e.g. comparing the performance with an older version or testing a newer version), simply place the `windows.ai.machinelearning.dll` and `directml.dll` files in the same folder as WinMLRunner.exe.
+WinMLRunner will look for for these DLLs first and fall back to `C:/Windows/System32` if it doesn't find them.

+## Known issues

+- Sequence/Map inputs are not supported yet (the model is just skipped, so it doesn't block other models in a folder);
+- We cannot reliably run multiple models with the `-folder` argument with real data.
+Since we can only specify 1 input, the size of the input would mismatch with most of the models.
+Right now, using the `-folder` argument only works well with garbage data;
+- Generating garbage input as Gray or YUV is not currently supported.
+Ideally, WinMLRunner's garbage data pipeline should support all inputs types that we can give to winml.

 ## License
 MIT.
 See [LICENSE file](https://github.com/Microsoft/Windows-Machine-Learning/blob/master/LICENSE).